mastodon/documentation/content/en/methods/accounts.md

 : String.
 Return results immediately newer than this ID

 limit
 : Integer.
 Maximum number of results to return.
-Default: 20.
+Defaults to 20 statuses.
+Max 40 statuses.

 only_media
 : Boolean.
 Filter out statuses without attachments.